0xSardius/0xSardius/README.md

 Fullstack Onchain App Dev | AI Engineer | v0 Ambassador | Building Onchain Agentic Products

 ## Currently Building
+- Tidal - AI yield manager, manage all your DeFi needs, all through natural language
-- Polaris - AI coach to help you meet your highest goals, based on the Harada method
+- Polaris - AI coach to help you meet your chief goal, based on the Harada method
-- onchain-Astrodice Miniapp - Astrology app that provides AI-assisted readings to your deepest questions, minted as collectibles, now on Farcaster as a miniapp
-- Mathchamp - Master math for grades K-5, one quest at a time

 ## About Me
 I build AI-powered applications with onchain functionality, specializing in rapid prototyping and shipping products on Base.